 Women tend to ovulate mid-cycle; however, it is more accurate to say that they ovulate fourteen days before menstruation.
 Women have been known to ovulate at any time during their cycle, including during menstruation, although this is unusual.
 In terms of conception, fertility depends on three factors: a healthy egg, healthy sperm, and favorable cervical mucus.
 A woman ovulates once a cycle.
-The egg lives twelve to twenty-four hours and then disintegrates if not fertilized.
+The egg lives 12 to 24 hours and then disintegrates if not fertilized.
 Under favorable cervical mucus conditions (cervical mucus nourishes and guides the sperm, which would otherwise die in about a half-hour or never reach the egg), sperm can survive as long as five days within the body.
 These conditions create about a week-long window around the time of ovulation when conception is most likely.

 Here's to being "in the know" about your body!